Apply to the Ph.D. Program

 - Select "Apply to a Program" from the sidebar.

-- Choose "Degree Seeking" under application type and "Government & Public Policy (PHD)" under program of study.
+- Choose "Degree Seeking" under application type and "Information (PHD)" under program of study.

 - Choose the semester during which you wish to enter the program.